-Nikopol is a city situated in Dnepropetrovsk region of central Ukraine.
-From the end of the 19th century, it was an important industrial center of the region.
+Nikopol is a city located in Dnepropetrovsk region of central Ukraine.
+From the end of the 19th century, it was an important industrial center.

-It is standing on the right bank of Kakhov water reservoir.
-The city is a river port.
-It is the oldest city of the region.
+Nikopol, standing on the right bank of Kakhov water reservoir, is a river port and the oldest city in the region.

 Nikitinskaya sech was formed in 1638.
-On December 11, 1647, Bogdan Khmelnitsky together with his son arrived to Nikitin Rog and on April 19, 1648, he was elected a hetman of Zaporozhsky Army.
+On December 11, 1647, Bogdan Khmelnitsky together with his son arrived to Nikitin Rog and, on April 19, 1648, he was elected a hetman of the Zaporozhye Army.

-It was the beginning of Liberation war of Ukrainian people with Rzeczpospolita.
-On the place where the historical council meeting took place and Bogdan Khmelnitsky was elected a hetman, on present Nikitinskaya street a monument is erected.
+It was the beginning of the liberation war of Ukrainian people with Rzeczpospolita.
+On the place where the historical council meeting took place and Bogdan Khmelnitsky was elected a hetman, on present Nikitinskaya street, a monument is erected.

 More Historical Facts…